zachyo/tic-tac-toe/frontend/improvements.md

 ### Game History
 - Show all completed games for a player
-- Include: Opponent, Result, Bet Amount, Date played
+- Include: Opponent, Result, Bet Amount, Date game was played

 ## Important Notes